Pavel Kolesnikov

 Pavel Kolesnikov (Па́вел Коле́сников) (born 25 February 1989) is a Russian pianist and chamber musician.

 Life

 Born in Novosibirsk, Kolesnikov, the son of scientists, began learning the piano and violin at the age of six.
 In 2004, at the age of 15, he went to the Novosibirsk State Conservatory, where he studied with Mary Lebenzon until 2007.
-He is currently continuing his piano studies at the Moscow State Conservatory with Nikolai Lugansky.
+Later, he continued his piano studies at the Moscow State Conservatory with Nikolai Lugansky.
 He has also taken part in master classes with Dmitri Bashkirov, Stephen Kovacevich, Emile Naumoff, Renaud Capuçon, Christian Frank, Mario delli Ponti and has performed in Italy, Spain, Great Britain, Poland and Germany.
-He is resident in London which he describes as a 'perfect place for himself' and shares a home with Kazakh pianist and regular duet concert partner Samson Tsoy.
+He lives in London which he describes as a 'perfect place for himself' with his partner, Kazakh pianist Samson Tsoy.
+The couple are also regular duet concert partners.